👉 TAP TO SAVE 50% WITH CODE SPRING

 Group of 5/Independents

-Notre Dame is likely in, even with a Miami collapse, if they win out.
+Notre Dame is likely in, even with a Miami collapse, if it wins out.
 The real race is in the American Conference and whether it can put two teams in.

 This is a place where a conference championship game is really going to hurt the American.
 Tulane was the team with Power 4 wins, but a loss to UTSA likely ruined the Wave.
 The best the Americans can hope for is Memphis winning out and mass chaos everywhere else.

-North Texas might get in as an at-large, but only if they miss the AAC Championship game.
+North Texas might get in as an at-large, but only if it misses the AAC Championship Game.

 My College Football Playoff As Of November 4